 Usage

 Swival has two operating modes.
-The default mode is one-shot, where you give the agent a task and let it run to completion.
-The second mode is an interactive REPL, where conversation history stays live across follow-up prompts.
+In one-shot mode you give the agent a task and let it run to completion.
+In interactive mode conversation history stays live across follow-up prompts.
+When you run swival on a terminal without a task, it enters interactive mode automatically.

 One-Shot Mode